Belton's spring gardens

 Join the garden team and on Sunday 23 April 2017 between 2pm and 4pm to have a go at bulb planting and be a part of growing Belton’s annual spring flower display.

 Inspired by the 1st Earl’s Grand Tour of Italy, Sir Jeffry Wyatville was commissioned to design this sunken garden in the early nineteenth century.
 Successive Brownlow generations enhanced and enriched its plantings and sculpture.
 Boasting a fountain centrepiece, topiary, and borders full of vibrant colour, the Italian Garden is a delight to discover amid bright spring bedding displays.

 Overlooking the Italian Garden, this protective environment is home to a collection of lush foliage and exotic blooms.
 Built in 1820, the orangery was at the cutting edge of design.
 With a cast iron supporting structure, it was the first of its kind in England and a monument to the engineering achievements of the Industrial Age.

 Behind the Orangery are herbaceous borders and four medlar trees enclosed by the old brick garden walls.

 The 3rd Earl commissioned the Dutch Garden in the late nineteenth century.
 The colourful parterres, divided by topiary-lined gravel paths, were inspired by a Dutch design.

 Heading north through the garden, visitors can discover the sundial that inspired Helen Cresswell to write ‘Moondial’, 30 years ago this year.

 Fun for the family

-Enjoy a stroll along the Statue Walk and discover Belton's box plant maze.
-This feature has been replanted from a 1902 drawing the original was taken out having become overgrown when the garden staff went off to fight in the war.
+Enjoy a stroll along Statue Walk and discover Belton's box plant maze.
+This feature was replanted from a 1902 drawing.
+The original was removed, having become overgrown when the garden staff – left to fight in the war.